 I willingly concede that peaches are perfectly sweet and juicy in their ripe, raw state, but this is a fun alternative that takes about thirty minutes from start to finish.
 The idea behind my individual pear and apple crisps last fall came from Joy the Baker’s peach cobbler for one, and I couldn’t resist circling back to her original concept now that it’s peach season.

-These individual peach crisps are different from traditional crisps in that they aren’t a gooey mess of fruit chunks underneath a crispy topping, but an actual peach half, held into its original shape by the skin.
+These individual peach crisps are different from classic peach crisp.
+They are made with an actual peach half, held into its original shape by the skin, topped with the familiar buttery oat topping.
 That means you don’t even have to peel the peaches!
 They really couldn’t be easier to make, so I think you should make some as soon as possible, like maybe tonight?Print

 - Prep Time: 10 mins